SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_ble_provisioning_aws_devkit/readme.md

    ![](resources/readme/remote_screen2.png)

-7. Click on the SSID of the AP, enter a password if the AP is in security mode.
-Click on connect to associate with the access point.
+7. Click on the SSID of the AP, then enter a password if the AP is in security mode.
+Click **Connect** to associate with the access point.

    ![](resources/readme/remote_screen3.png)